 webfontDownload

-to your Vite plugins without any configuration and the plugin automagically will take care of everything:// vite.config.js
+to your Vite plugins without any configuration.
+The plugin will automatically handle everything:// vite.config.js

 import webfontDownload from 'vite-plugin-webfont-dl';